htmlburger/carbon-fields-docs/documentation/2-fields/14-image.md

 # Image

-Renders a text input with URL and image upload button.
+Renders an image upload button with a preview thumbnail of the uploaded image.
 The built-in WordPress file handling interface is used.

 Supported image formats are: `jpg`, `jpeg`, `gif`, `png` and `bmp`.

-This field type stores the URL of the image.
+This field type stores the **ID** of the selected image.

 ### Setup methods